Skip to main content

 Can I use Subresource Integrity (SRI) with the Kameleoon application file (script or iframe)?

-Unfortunately no. While we like SRI's idea, and believe it is a good security feature in modern browsers, our application file changes over time.
-If it did not, we would not be able to provide most of the features Kameleoon is useful for.
-Eg, we would lose the ability to start and stop experiments instantly, without requiring a redeployment of the customer's web platform.
-Since the contents of our file changes, so does the hash of this ressource and thus SRI cannot be used (it would block our ressource as soon as it changes on our servers).
+Unfortunately, no. While we like the idea of SRI and believe it is a good security feature in modern browsers, our application file changes over time.
+If it did not, we would not be able to provide many of the features Kameleoon is known for.
+For example, we would lose the ability to start and stop experiments instantly, without requiring a redeployment of the customer's web platform.
+Since the contents of our file changes, so does the hash of this resource, which means SRI cannot be used.
+Otherwise, it would block our resource as soon as it changes on our servers.

 With Kameleoon, on Firefox only, my website now loads with a huge flash/flicker effect.
 Why?